ds-wizard/bh2023-report/paper.md

 By addressing these areas, maSMPs can further solidify their utility, align with established standards, and contribute to a more seamless integration within the broader landscape of machine-readable software metadata.
 These steps will not only enhance the comprehensiveness of the knowledge model but also promote its broader adoption and usability in diverse research and software development contexts.

-SMPs are similar to Data Management Plans (DMPs) as they aim at faciliating the management of research- and software-related aspects corresponding to the software lifecycle.
-They do not intend to support or replace software project management but complement it.
-In recent years, this topic has gained more attention as research software is more and more recognized by the research community as a research outcome core to research reproducibility.
+SMPs are similar to Data Management Plans (DMPs) as they aim at facilitating the management of research- and software-related aspects corresponding to the software lifecycle.
+They do not intend replace software project management but complement it.
+In recent years, this topic has gained more attention as research software is more and more recognized by the research community as a research output and critical to research reproducibility.
 For instance, the Software Best Practices Focus Group, part of the ELIXIR Tools Platform, proposed an SMP [@elixirSMP] mainly targeting researchers who develop software.
-Although directe to Life Science researchers, hanks to its domain-agnostic approach, it could also be used by researchers in other domains and by Research Software Engineers.
-The Netherlands eScience Center  and the Max Plank Digital Library (MPDL) also provide domain-agnostic SMPs including maturity-like software levels so researchers can decide which one applies to their project [@martinez-ortiz_practical_2022,@grossmann_sustainable_2023].
+Although directed at Life Science researchers, thanks to its domain-agnostic approach, it could also be used by researchers in other domains and by Research Software Engineers.
+The Netherlands *eScience Center* and the *Max Plank Digital Library* (MPDL) also provide domain-agnostic SMPs that include maturity-like software levels so researchers can decide which one applies to their project [@martinez-ortiz_practical_2022,@grossmann_sustainable_2023].

 maSMPs aim at providing a machine-actionable layer on top of SMPs enriched with semantically structured metadata.
 A maSMP metadata schema, based on schema.org, was created from the ELIXIR SMPs [@masmpOntology,@giraldo_metadata_2023] and later aligned to the eScience and MPDL ones [@giraldo_workshop_2023,@castro_five_2023].
 While the initial versions of the maSMP metadata schema focused on the software elements (i.e, software source code and software releases), the [latest version 2.1.0][masmp210] also includes the actual management plan and the option to link questions to expected metadata that should be present by the end of the project.

 # SM Wizard Enhancements

-The technical aspect of our project focused on providing a way to use an existing maSMP to (pre)fill a questionnaire in SMW and also vice versa to generate a maSMP from existing questionnaire and publish it, e.g. in a GitHub repository (attach it to the research software project).
-In order to do that, we used the mapping between the ontology and the SMP knowledge model to create an SMP Importer and SMP Document Template.
-For the publishing of an SMP, a submission service has been developed.
+The technical aspect of our project focused on providing a way to use an existing maSMP to (pre)fill a questionnaire in SMW and also vice versa, to generate a maSMP from an existing questionnaire and publish it, e.g. in a GitHub repository - adding it to the research software project.
+In order to do this, we used the mapping between the ontology and the SMP knowledge model to create an SMP Importer and SMP Document Template (exporter).
+For the publishing of an SMP, a submission service was also developed.

 ![Diagram of SMW Imports and Exports](./figures/smw-diagram.png)

 ## SMP Importer

-DSW offers so-called *project importers*, a configured external service that opens as a pop-up child window from a questionnaire, gets basic information about the project, user can interact with the window in any way (e.g. select something, upload file, fill a form), and finally it returns back a set of replies back to the questionnaire and closes.
+DSW offers so-called *project importers*, a configured external service that opens as a pop-up child window from a questionnaire.
+The window can be customized to request relevant information through a form or upload a file.
+The service then retrieves basic information about the project using the information provided.
+Finally a set of replies are returned to the questionnaire closing the window.
 In technical view, it is implemented through the [DSW Importer SDK][dsw-importer], a JavaScript library; however, the service can also have its own backend and further integrations.
-In this way, it provides high level of flexibility in matter of getting multiple replies from basically any source to DSW.
+In this way, it provides high level of flexibility to obtain multiple replies from basically any source to DSW.

 We developed such an importer for maSMPs in RDF, more specifically in JSON-LD.
 Once the importer window opens, the user can provide maSMP in three ways: